Indo-Islamic architecture: Deccan sultanates

 The Bahmani Sultanate in the Deccan broke away from the Tughlaqs in 1347, and ruled from Gulbarga, Karnataka and then Bidar until overrun by the Mughals in 1527.
-The main mosque (1367) in the large Gulbarga Fort or citadel is unusual in having no courtyard.
+The main mosque (1367) in the large Kalaburagi Fort or citadel is unusual in having no courtyard.
 There are a total of 75 domes, all small and shallow and small except for a large one above the mihrab and four lesser ones at the corners.
 The large interior has a central hypostyle space, and wide aisles with "transverse" arches springing from unusually low down (illustrated).
 This distinctive feature is found in other Bahmanid buildings, and probably reflects Iranian influence, which is seen in other features such as a four-iwan plan and glazed tiles, some actually imported from Iran, used elsewhere.
 The architect of the mosque is said to have been Persian.

 Some later Bahminid royal tombs are double, with two units of the usual rectangle-with-dome form combined, one for the ruler and the other for his family, as at the Haft Dombad ("Seven Domes") group of royal tombs outside Gulbarga.
 The Mahmud Gawan Madrasa (begun 1460s) is a large ruined madrasa "of wholly Iranian design" in Bidar founded by a chief minister, with parts decorated in glazed tiles imported by sea from Iran.
 Outside the city the Ashtur tombs are a group of eight large domed royal tombs.
 These have domes which are slightly pulled in at the base, predating the onion domes of Mughal architecture.

-The Qutb Shahi dynasty of Hyderabad, not absorbed by the mughals until 1687, greatly developed the city and its surrounding region, building many mosques such as the Mecca Masjid, Khairtabad Mosque, Hayat Bakshi Mosque and Toli Mosque, as well as the Golconda Fort, tombs of the Qutb Shahis, Charminar, Char Kaman and Taramati Baradari.
+The Qutb Shahi dynasty of Hyderabad, not absorbed by the Mughals until 1687, greatly developed the city and its surrounding region, building many mosques such as the Mecca Masjid, Khairtabad Mosque, Hayat Bakshi Mosque and Toli Mosque, as well as the Golconda Fort, tombs of the Qutb Shahis, Charminar, Char Kaman and Taramati Baradari.
+Tipu Sultans Summer Palace in Bengaluru is also a beautiful example.